bitbi-core/bitbi.org.website/content/power-user/_index.md

 * ### Transfer state

-    Second, we will figure out how users can interact with each other in context of a specific BTB smart contract, including how they can do a transfer of assets or other forms of BTB contract state.
+    Second, we will figure out how users can interact with each other in context of a specific More decentralized p2p money, including how they can do a transfer of assets or other forms of BTB contract state.

     <a href="#transfer" class="button button-secondary">Read more</a>